jonkim95/Alice/README.md

 # Alice
-Python/Java implementation for the Alice project
+Python/Java implementation for the Alice project.

+Run python/setup.sh for setup.